inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 hitch the length and breadth of the Galaxy, struggle against terrible odds, win through and still know where his towel is, is clearly a man to be reckoned with.
-		-- Douglas Adams, "The Hitchhiker's Guide to the Galaxy" Oblivion together does not frighten me, beloved.
+		-- Douglas Adams, "The Hitchhiker's Gui to the Galaxy" Oblivion together does not frighten me, beloved.
 		-- Thalassa (in Anne Mulhall's body), "Return to Tomorrow", stardate 4770.3.